NinerBull/AccWideUILayoutSelection/README.md

-# Account Wide UI Layout Selection
+# Account Wide Edit Mode Selection

 An addon for World of Warcraft Dragonflight!

 ## About
 This addon allows you to use the same UI Layout you've created in Edit Mode across all your characters and specs automatically, without needing to select it manually every time.
+By default, it will also save your currently visible Action Bars and enable them account wide too!

 ## Compatibility
 * **Dragonflight** - 10.1.0